SJSU272LabF18/VisionConnect/README.md

- Voice based email for visually challenged people  - APPROVED
+ Vision Connect - Voice based assistant for visually challenged people  - APPROVED
 comment: integrate with google home

 This project aims to help the visually impaired people to be a part of growing world by using internet and also aims to make life of such people quite easy.